OSGeo/PROJ/docs/source/operations/operations_computation.rst

 This logic is implement by the ``findsOpsInRegistryWithIntermediate()`` method.

-Assuming that the proj-datumgrid-oceania package is installed, we get the following results for the AGD84 to GDA2020 coordinate operations research:
+Assuming that the proj-datumgrid-oceania package is installed, we get the following results for the AGD84 to GDA2020 coordinate operations lookup:

 .. code-block:: shell